stacks-network/stacks-core/sip/sip-005-blocks-and-transactions.md

    * a list of non-fungible asset names this contract declares, in order by their source-level declaration

+Example: `"smart-contract.SP2RZRSEQHCFPHSBHJTKNWT86W6VSK51M7BCMY06Q.my-contract"` refers
+to a smart contract created by standard account `SP2RZRSEQHCFPHSBHJTKNWT86W6VSK51M7BCMY06Q` called `my-contract`.

 #### Calculating the State of Data Variables

 The set of data variables in the data variable state are encoded as follows:

-* Key: The c32check-encoded contract account address of the contract that defines the variable, followed by a `.`, followed by the ASCII-encoded name of the variable.
+* Key: The string "data-variable", followed by a `.`, followed by the c32check-encoded standard account address that created the the contract that defines the variable, followed by a `.`, followed by the name of the contract, followed by a `.`, followed by the ASCII-encoded name of the variable.
 * Value:  A typed netstring that encodes its Clarity value

+Example: `"data-variable.SP2RZRSEQHCFPHSBHJTKNWT86W6VSK51M7BCMY06Q.my-contract.my-var"`
+refers to a data variable called `my-var`, which was declared in a smart contract called `my-contract`, which was in turn created by the standard account `SP2RZRSEQHCFPHSBHJTKNWT86W6VSK51M7BCMY06Q`.

 #### Calculating the State of Data Maps

 The set of data maps in the data map state are encoded as follows:

-* Key:  The c32check-encoded contract account address of the contract that defines the data map, followed by a `.`, followed by the typed netstring that encodes the key.
+* Key:  The string "data-map", followed by a `.`, followed by the c32check-encoded standard account address that created the contract that defines the data map, followed by a `.`, followed by the name of the data map, followed by a `.`, followed by typed netstring that encodes the key.
 Per Clarity, this is always a tuple.
 * Value:  A typed netstring that encodes the Clarity value of this key in the data map.